 That’s the traditional full-sized ball, though.
 If you’re looking for the half ball, your best option is the BOSU Balance Trainer.
 BOSU is the company that actually owns the patent on this half-sized dome design, so if you see another brand trying to sell it, be aware that it’s probably a knock-off.
 BOSU makes 3 models: the regular, the Pro, and the Elite, and I’ve tried all three.
-The regular model is the best value in my opinion.
+The regular model is the best value in my opinion, especially if bringing it to the office.
 The Pro is actually the same exact ball as the regular model just with a longer warranty, and the Elite is made with a higher-quality material but at double the price tag it just doesn’t make much sense.

 If you’re interested in hearing how and why I chose the two exercise balls above as the best options in their respective categories, keep reading and I’ll show you everything I looked at when making my decision.
 For starters, check out this quick product list so you can see the exact models I tested and compare the features of each one.

 Black Mountain Exercise Ball